microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 while a narrower postcondition would simply not perform the deletion but allow the rest of transaction to apply.

-In a transaction, each edit's postconditions are added to the postconditions of the transaction, with the postconditions of latter edits overriding that of earlier ones whenever they are incompatible.
+In a transaction, each edit's postconditions are added to the postconditions of the transaction, with the postconditions of later edits overriding that of earlier ones whenever they are incompatible.
-For example, if a transaction moves a node from location A to location B, then moves that same node from location B to location C, the postcondition of the second move (that the node will be at location C) wins out.
+For example, if a transaction moves a node from location A to location B and then moves that same node from location B to location C, the postcondition of the second move (that the node will be at location C) wins.

 ## High-Level Design Choices

-`SharedTree` allows developers to describe the data model for their application in terms of a set of elementary building blocks, like objects nodes, map nodes, and array nodes.
+`SharedTree` allows developers to describe the data model for their application in terms of a set of elementary building blocks, like object nodes, map nodes, and array nodes.
 Each of these building blocks comes with its own editing API and associated merge semantics, so fully understanding the merge semantics of `SharedTree` entails understanding the individual merge semantics of each of these building blocks.
-That said, those merge semantics are in large part underpinned by a set of design choices that apply to `SharedTree` as a whole.
+That said, those merge semantics are largely underpinned by a set of design choices that apply to `SharedTree` as a whole.
-Understanding those design choices and their ramifications is the most crucial part of understanding `SharedTree`'s merge semantics, and often alleviates the need to remember the details of any building blocks's specific merge semantics.
+Understanding those design choices and their ramifications is the most crucial part of understanding `SharedTree`'s merge semantics, and it often alleviates the need to remember the details of any building blocks's specific merge semantics.

+### A Conflict-Free Model

+`SharedTree`

 ### Movement Is Not Copy